homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

+- If the plugin does not work correctly:
+   - log in to the Panasonic Comfort Cloud application and make sure that you accept all terms, conditions, etc. and you can successfully log in and control devices via app.
-- If you have any issues with this plugin, please enable debug mode (in both the plugin and homebridge settings) and restart homebridge / child bridge.
+   - set Logs Level to all (in plugin config) and enable debug mode (in Homebridge settings) and restart Homebridge / child bridge.
 This will include more detailed information in the log.
-- If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app.
 - It's recommended you run this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

 ## Contributing and support